pcomans/research/swift/types/TypeAlias.md

-I dont think you should use type alias too much, but here is a good example: (I wonder what scope type alias works under)
+- I dont think you should use type alias too much, but here is a good example: (I wonder what scope type alias works under)
+- Use regular variable outside classes if you want to define global variables
 ```swift
 //TODO research more about typealias use cases